Structure-Aware Computing, Partial Quantifier Elimination And SAT: Structure-Aware SAT solving

 \subsection{A high-level view of \sasat}

-Let $F(X)$ be the formula to check for satisfiability.
-To follow the structure of formula $F$, \sasat builds a proof as a set of checks of literal redundancy.
+Let $F(X)$ be the formula to check for satisfiability. \sasat builds a proof by performing local checks of literal redundancy.
 Every such a check finds out if a literal of a clause of $F$ is redundant in a subspace \pnt{q}.
 Exploring literal redundancies has three outcomes.
-First, like in a CDCL solver, a clause \Sub{B}{res} falsified by \pnt{q} is derived by resolution.
-Second, some inductive reasoning (described in the next section) is applied \ti{before} any clause \Sub{B}{res} can be derived.
-In this case, \sasat builds an ``induction clause'' \Sub{B}{ind} falsified by \pnt{q} certifying the unsatisfiability of $F$ in subspace \pnt{q}.
+First, a clause \Sub{B}{res} falsified by \pnt{q} is derived by resolution.
+This case is somewhat similar to SAT solving by CDCL.
+Second, after proving redundancy of particular literals for a (small) subset of clauses, $F$ is proved unsatisfiable in subspace \pnt{q} \ti{before} any clause \Sub{B}{res} can be derived.
+This proof is based on \ti{inductive reasoning} described in the next section.
+In this case, \sasat builds an ``induction clause'' \Sub{B}{ind} falsified by \pnt{q} that confirms the unsatisfiability of $F$ in subspace \pnt{q}.
 Third, if a literal of a clause of $F$ is not redundant in subspace \pnt{q}, a satisfying assignment is generated.

-Here are some features of \sasat facilitating structure-aware computing. \ti{First}, \sasat maintains \tb{two separate sets} of clauses: the set of clauses of $F$ and a set $P$ of learned clauses certifying literal redundancies.
-When a new clause is learned, a SAT solver based on \sasat is free to add it to $F$ or $P$.
-Only clauses of $F$ are checked for literal redundancy whereas both $F$ and $P$ are used in learning new clauses.
-(In particular, one can add \ti{all} learned clauses to $P$ keeping the original formula $F$ \ti{intact}.
-The inductive reasoning guarantees that one can prove $F$ unsatisfiable by \sasat without adding to $F$ a single learned clause.)
-The intuition here is that, in practical applications, a short proof typically follows the structure of the original formula.
-By separating $F$ and the ``proof clauses'' of $P$, one, arguably, facilitates generation of a short \ti{structure-aware} proof.
+Here are some features of \sasat facilitating efficient structure-aware computing. \ti{First}, \sasat maintains \tb{two separate sets} of clauses: the set of clauses $F$ to check for satisfiability and a set $P$ of learned clauses certifying literal redundancies.
+When a new clause is learned, a SAT solver based on \sasat is free to add it either to $F$ or to $P$.
+Only clauses of $F$ are checked for literal redundancy whereas both $F$ and $P$ are used in BCP to learn new clauses.
+(In particular, one can add \ti{all} learned clauses to $P$ keeping the original formula $F$ \ti{intact}.)
+The \ti{intuition} here is that, in practice, short proofs usually follow the structure of the original formula.
+By limiting the set of clauses added to $F$, one can mostly preserve the original structure of $F$, which facilitates finding a short proof.

-\ti{Second}, the decision making of \sasat is \tb{structural} in the following sense.
-To prove that a literal $l$ of a clause $C$ is redundant one needs to show that $F$ unsatisfiable in the subspace where all literals of $C$ but $l$ are falsified.
-So, in \sasat, one examines the structure of $F$ by making \ti{many} decision assignments \ti{at once}.
-This is different from CDCL solvers that are based on variable splitting and, thus, make \ti{single} decision assignments.